Mental disorders and their impact on work ability

 - Personality disorders

 We may all feel depressed or experience other depression-related symptoms every now and then.
 Clinical depression, however, is a condition diagnosed by a doctor, in which symptoms last longer and significantly affect the person’s functional capacity.
-Depression is a common illness.
+Depressive episode is a common illness.
 Every year, 5–7% of all Finns suffer from it.

 - low mood